the-amorata/waves/README.md

 Then open the `waves-dev.Rproj file` (or like (switch to it, you know))

 There is some trouble shooting you may have to do on this bit in the future but you get the idea.
+You may have to do one of these (SSH instead of HTTPS)

+`git remote set-url origin git@github.com:username/repo.git`